Effective: December 2010

 The word "meeting" within the Open Meetings Law includes the gathering or meeting of public body whenever a quorum is present for the purpose of discussing public business, whether or not a vote of the members of the public body is taken.
 Thus, informal meetings which are not convened for the purpose of taking final action fall within the scope of the Open Meetings Law; in portion of the Appellate Division decision not appealed it was held that the deliberations of a city zoning board of appeals are quasi-judicial, for they affect rights and liabilities of individuals and are exempt from the Open Meetings Law.

 Orange County Publications, Division of Ottoway Newspapers, Inc. v.
-Council of City of Newburgh, Supreme Court, Orange County, October 4, 1982 --
+Council of City of Newburgh, Supreme Court, Orange County, March 4, 1983 -- (pdf)

 City of Newburgh hired a firm to prepare a development plan for revitalization of portion of City; went into executive session with representatives of the firm to discuss the concepts of the plan, which would involve transactions affecting real property; court held that closed session was improper, for plan was tentative and due to vital public interest; court awarded attorney fees.